 One if the major issues the original ZenBook 3 had was its keyboard.
 Its short key travel made each keystroke feel like it ended abruptly, as if typing on wood.
 Thankfully the new ZenBook 3 Deluxe remedies that issue by offering deeper key travel, 1.2mm to the original’s 0.8mm, and better tactile feel overall.

 The touchpad is the perfect size for this form factor – big enough without being overwhelming, small enough to conserve space without feeling limiting.
-Plus, its Windows Precision Touchpad multi-touch gestures are quick, responsive, and accurate.
+Plus, its Windows Precision Touchpad multi-touch gestures are quick, responsive, and accurate — accolades that we can apply to the vast majority of Windows notebooks today.

 Unfortunately, the fingerprint sensor takes us the top right corner of the touchpad, and its immediate area is a dead zone on the touchpad.
 Despite that, it works with Windows Hello and works well, even if you tap it at an odd angle.